rbisdorff/Digraph3/docSphinx/pearls.rst

 Exploring the *better rated*  and the *as well as rated* opinions .................................................................

-In order to furthermore study the quality of a ranking result, it may be interesting to have a separate view on the asymmetrical and symmetrical parts of the '*at least as well rated as*' opinions (see the tutorial on :ref:`Manipulating Digraph objects <Digraphs-Tutorial-label>`).
+In order to furthermore study the quality of a ranking result, it may be interesting to have a separate view on the asymmetric and symmetrical parts of the '*at least as well rated as*' opinions (see the tutorial on :ref:`Manipulating Digraph objects <Digraphs-Tutorial-label>`).

 Let us first have a look at the pairwise asymmetrical part, namely the '*better rated than*' and '*less well rated than*' opinions of the movie critics.